Kota people (India): History

 At some point in their history they developed a symbiotic economic relationship with their buffalo-rearing Toda neighbours as service providers in return for Todas' buffalo milk, hides, ghee, and meat.
 They also had a trading and ritual relationship with Kurumba and Irula neighbours who were cultivators and hunter-gatherers.
 They specifically used the Kurumbas as their sorcerers and as village guards.
 The origin myth of Kotas postulates that Kotas, Todas, and Kurumbas were all placed in the Nilagiris area at once as brothers by the Kota god.
 This symbiotic relationship survived until disturbed by the British colonial officers starting in the early 19th century.

 Since the early 19th century, British bureaucrats and both Western and Indian missionaries, anthropologists and linguists have spent an enormous amount of time studying the different ethnic and tribal groups of India; of all, the Todas were the most studied, followed by Kotas.
 Other groups such as Irulas and various groups of Kurumbars were least studied.
 The study of the ethnic groups of the Nilgiris was instrumental in the early development of the field of Anthropology.
 Although most groups lived in peace with each other and had developed an interdependent relationship, taboos and cultural practices were developed to maintain social distance.
 According to Metz, as the original settlers of the highland, Kurumbars were subject to continuous violence including occasional massacres by the Todas and Badagas.
 According to Kota informants, they had supplied battle drums during periods of war.

 Society

 Kotas were settled in seven relatively large nuclear villages interspersed between Toda and Badaga settlements.
 Six villages were within the Nilgiris district in Tamil Nadu and the seventh one in the Wayanad district in Kerala.
 Kota villages are known as Kokkal in their language and as Kotagiri by outsiders.
-Each village had three 'kerr' (street) and people from same kerr are not supposed to intermarry, in order to avoid parallel cousin marriage.
-No social hierarchy was evident amongst the inter- and intra-village kerrs.
+Each village had three exogamous clans of similar name.
+Each clan settled in a street called Kerr or Kerri.
+Clan members were prohibited from marrying within each within the same village but could from the same clan or any other clan from a non-native village.
+The relationship between similarly named clans was unknown and no social hierarchy was evident amongst the inter- and intra-village clans.